Frank Miller: The 2020s

-Frank Miller Presents

-On April 28, 2022, it was reported that Miller was launching an American comic book publishing company titled Frank Miller Presents (FMP).
-Miller will act as the company's president and editor-in-chief, working alongside Dan DiDio as publisher and chief operating officer Silenn Thomas.
-FMP expects to produce between two and four titles per year, with Miller's initial contributions to include Sin City 1858 and Ronin Book Two.
+On April 28, 2022, it was reported that Miller was launching an American comic book publishing company titled Frank Miller Presents (FMP), of which Miller would serve as president and editor-in-chief, and Dan DiDio as publisher and chief operating officer Silenn Thomas.
+According to The Hollywood Reporter, FMP intended to produce between two and four titles per year, with Miller's initial contributions to include Sin City 1858 and Ronin Book Two.
 As of November 2023, FMP was focusing its efforts on the Ronin sequel and Pandora, a fantasy adventure series produced together with The Kubert School that Miller described as "look[ing] like a children's book, but it's also a dark fairytale".

-Frank Miller: American Genius

 The documentary film Frank Miller: American Genius premiered on June 6, 2024, at the Angelika Film Center in New York City.
 The event featured a live introduction with Miller, moderated by author Neil Gaiman.
 On June 10, the film screened in Cinemark theaters across the U.S for one day only.